top of page

 Glass Crossguard (Jian Ge) of the Song Dynasty — Nanjing Museum (Photo by Dongmaiying)

-Other people, on the contrary, believed that Emperor Zhao Kuangyin died because of sickness, and he did tell his younger brother Zhao Guangyi to take over the empire.
+On the contrary, some believed that Emperor Zhao Kuangyin died due to illness, and he did instruct his younger brother, Zhao Guangyi, to assume control of the empire.

-An important reason was that in the chaotic Five Dynasty and Ten Kingdoms period, a young king could easily be overthrown and then lose his empire.
+An important reason was that during the chaotic Five Dynasties and Ten Kingdoms period, a young king could easily be overthrown, leading to the loss of his empire.

-However, Zhao Guangyi contributed to the establishment of the Song Dynasty and had close relationships with Song’s important generals and officials.
+However, Zhao Guangyi played a significant role in the establishment of the Song Dynasty and fostered close relationships with important generals and officials of the Song court.

 His experience, power, age, reputation, and connection were more capable of preserving and developing the Song Empire.